ntrrg/ntos/README.md

 [![Travis build btatus](https://travis-ci.com/ntrrg/ntos.svg?branch=master)](https://travis-ci.com/ntrrg/ntos)

-**NtOS** is a Debian live systems builder with encrypted persistence by default.
-It is attached to the Debian testing release cycle, so there are no version numbers, no release names or backward compatibility promises.
+**NtOS** is a Debian live system with encrypted persistence by default.
+It is attached to the Debian testing release cycle, so there are no version numbers nor release names, just weekly builds.

 ## Usage